Sign InView CartHelp

 Fee for Unlimited Members: Included

-The class is reading Le Chien Jaune by Georges Simonet.
+This class is centered around a French book.
 The class reads aloud, followed by translation into English, with some discussion of vocabulary, grammar, and the plot.
+We will review grammar when questions about usage or form come up, and class sessions may focus on specific grammar topics.

-The French edition of the book is available at Barnes & Noble, Bookshop.org, Amazon, and other booksellers.
+Prepositions always need attention.
+The book for the class will be announced before the class starts.
 The class will pick up where the class left off last term.
 New students this term will want to catch up before class starts.

 This class will be live only and not recorded.